KE-UniLiv/IDEA2/README.md

 # IDEA2
 Expert-in-the-loop requirement elicitation and analysis for ontology engineering

-IDEA2 is a framework which defines workflows for enriching ontology engineering by leveraging state-of-the-art Large Language Models (LLMs) such as `Gemini` and `OpenAI`, and advancements in the fields of Knowledge Engineering and Ontology Engineering.
+IDEA2 is a framework which defines workflows for enriching ontology engineering by leveraging state-of-the-art Large Language Models (LLMs) such as `Gemini` and `GPT`, and advancements in the fields of Knowledge Engineering and Ontology Engineering.
 It provides a system through which users can utilise LLMs to inform the creation and refinement of Ontologies through Competency Questions (CQs).
 With this framework, the user can select a model, hyperparameters and prompt configurations to extract competency questions for schemas, and populate a notion page with the results alongisde the associated provenance.

 # Overview